datatheorem/strongarm/README.md

     - includes `MachoParser` and `MachoBinary`, as well as contents of `macho_definitions.py`, which describes Mach-O header structures.
+    - Map branch destinations to human-readable symbol names, even if the branch is to an external function
 * ARM64 analyzer
     - `strongarm` module
     - track register data flow